Skip to main content

 Empowering Terps to go Fearlessly Forward and Change the World for Good

-The Provost and the Do Good Institute, in collaboration with the Do Good Campus Strategic Leadership Council, will award up to $320,000 this academic year to faculty, staff and student groups.
+The Provost and the Do Good Institute, in collaboration with the Do Good Campus Strategic Leadership Council, will award at least $320,000 this academic year to faculty, staff, and student groups.
+Awarded funds will be available on July 1, 2025 for projects beginning in Summer or Fall 2025, and must be used within one year.

 Campus Fund grantees will use their award to scale their impact according to the Do Good Learning Principles: experiential (TLTC definition), inclusive, innovative, social impact-oriented and in service of humanity.
-The core values of the Do Good Campus Fund are: experiential learning (TLTC definition); diversity, equity, inclusion and belonging; social impact; service to humanity; collaboration; and innovation.
+The core values of the Do Good Campus Fund are: experiential learning; diversity, equity, inclusion and belonging; social impact; service to humanity; collaboration; and innovation.

 Important Fund Details

-• Provost’s selections and awardees notified: Spring 2024
+• Provost’s review and awardees notified: Spring 2025

 • Academic programs